Divorced and Destroyed: How the System Fails Women

 I swear to God, if his family is paying the judge off,

-I swear to God, I know.
+I swear to God.
+I know.

-Like, because in my case, the way things happen to me, and that's a whole other episode, I swear to God, to this day, I believe that the people that stole everything from me, they were paying my attorneys to not help me because they were getting a cut.
+Like, I'm not, because in my case, the way things happen to me, and that's a whole other episode, I swear to God, to this day, I believe that the people that stole everything from me, they were paying my attorneys to not help me because they were getting a cut.

 I mean, like I say, I was pro-per.

-No one oh, you were the first one in the whole state of California.
+You were the first one in the whole state of California.
 So this is given 100% Watts.

 Right.